“It’s not how much we give but how much love we put into giving.” — Mother Teresa

 5. Personalize It

 When planning a gift, think about who the recipient is and what she values.
 Recall what he is passionate about or what makes him laugh.
+He might like to be given toys for men, like cute fighter squishies.
+Or she might like to be given voice-changing squishy toys.
+Any thing will do as long as it makes sense for you.

 Use this to inspire heartfelt, personalized, and thoughtful gifts.
 If your aunt hates to run to the grocery store, consider a healthy meal delivery service, membership in a CSA for organic produce, or providing regular grocery runs for her.
 If your brother is passionate about nature, perhaps he would value a tree planted in his name or a donation in his honor to a relevant conservation organization.